 Improve road safety across our community – We will work with residents to campaign for more action to improve road safety throughout Myatt’s Fields, including introducing more traffic calming measures like speed humps and pedestrian crossings, as well as lobbying for the enforcement of the 20 mph limit.

-Update: Local councillors have launched a series of surveys and petitions, including on Akerman Road and around Myatt’s Fields Park, which will be presented to Lambeth’s Council meeting in July 2022.
+Update: Local councillors have launched a series of surveys and petitions, including on Akerman Road, Patmos Road and around Myatt’s Fields Park, which will be presented to Lambeth’s Council meeting in July 2022: the Council responded by confirming in November 2022 a new package of funding for traffic related projects in Myatt’s Fields, including these roads and Loughborough Road.

 Enhance our local environment – We will ask Lambeth to plant more trees and green planters on our streets, support community gardening projects on our estates, crack down harder on fly tipping and improve road sweeping across Myatt’s Fields.
 Over the next four years, we want to see more cycle infrastructure improvements, including more public bike storage hangers, and an expansion in the number of electrical car charging points.